Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Conclusions

 \section{Conclusions}

-We have analyzed the parallel Vavilov-\v{C}erenkov radiation emitted by a charged particle propagating with constant velocity $v$ along the $z$ axis parallel to the interface between two generic magnetoelectric media with special emphasis on TIs through the Green's function method.
+We have analyzed the parallel Vavilov-Cherenkov radiation emitted by a charged particle propagating with constant velocity $v$ along the $z$ axis parallel to the interface between two generic magnetoelectric media with special emphasis on strong three-dimensional TIs through the Green's function method.
 By means of the far-field approximation together with the steepest descent method, we were able to obtain analytical expressions for the electromagnetic field, which is due to a superposition of spherical waves and lateral waves with contributions of both kind associated to a purely topological origin.

-In the radiation zone, we study the electric field and the angular distribution of the radiation, whose behaviors for different kinds of interface were illustrated in Figs.~\ref{Electric Field Patterns 1}-\ref{PLOTS 2} respectively.
-The analysis of these quantities show that the main characteristics of the parallel Vavilov-\v{C}erenkov radiation modified by strong three-dimensional TIs are the following. (i) The Vavilov-\v{C}erenkov angle remains the same and only varies depending on which side of interface the observer is located as described first by the Ref.~\cite{Bolotovskii} for a dielectric--dielectric interface. (ii) Although this radiation is also confined to the Vavilov-\v{C}erenkov cone, it is emitted in an inhomogeneous and asymmetric way.
+In the radiation zone, we study the electric field and the angular distribution of the radiation, whose behaviors for different kinds of interface were illustrated in Figs.~\ref{Electric Field Patterns 1}--\ref{PLOTS 2} respectively.
+The analysis of these quantities show that the main characteristics of the parallel Vavilov-Cherenkov radiation modified by strong three-dimensional TIs are the following. (i) The Vavilov-Cherenkov angle remains the same and only varies depending on which side of interface the observer is located as described first by Ref.~\cite{Bolotovskii} for a dielectric--dielectric interface. (ii) Although this radiation is also confined to the Vavilov-Cherenkov cone, it is emitted in an inhomogeneous and asymmetric way.
 Remarkably, the asymmetry of this radiation comes from a term proportional to the topological parameter $\Delta_\Theta$, which is sensitive to the sign of it and could serve to measure it indirectly. (iii) As in standard electrodynamics the height $x_0$ of the source to the interface results crucial to enhance (suppress) the interference effects in the reflected region and the transmitted radiation.

 Our expressions at order $\Delta_\Theta^2$ for the radiated energy of this radiation at both sides of the interface show an algebraic dependence on the velocity but are not sensitive to changes in the sign of the topological parameter $\Delta_\Theta$ due to the angular integration.
 However, the topological parameter contributes with extra terms that are absent in a dielectric--dielectric interface.